All Episodes

 So we'll see.

-One of the fascinating fallouts of Tim Scott's speech the other night is that uh I'm watching the the comments of Biden and Harris and watching them backpedal on the claim that America is racist because of what Tim Scott said.
+One of the fascinating fallouts of Tim Scott's speech the other night is that I'm watching the comments of Biden and Harris and watching them backpedal on the claim that America is racist because of what Tim Scott said.

 And I'll tell you the backlash that now exists in terms of how the media mob, frankly, they sound racist to me.

-Now, if it was a Republican of any kind, they would have been suspended, they would have been banned permanently.
+Now, if it was a Republican of any kind, they would have been suspended.

-But of course, well, there's not uh any equal application of standards anywhere in this country anymore, especially our justice system.
+But of course, well, there's not any equal application of standards anywhere in this country anymore, especially our justice system.

-So, anyway, in an interview with the Today Show, a clip aired of the the speech given by Tim Scott.
+So anyway, in an interview with the Today Show, a clip aired of the speech given by Tim Scott, Biden was asked to respond to Scott's remarks.

 No, I don't think the American people are racist.

-But I think after 400 years, African Americans have been left in a position where they're so far behind the eight ball in terms of education, health, and in terms of opportunity.
+And he went on to give his explanation, but I think after 400 years, African Americans have been left in a position where they're so far behind the eight ball in terms of education, health, and in terms of opportunity.

-My first question hearing him was what the hell did you do the eight years you were vice president?
+My first question hearing him was, what the hell did you do the eight years you were vice president?

-Because it wasn't you, and it wasn't Obama that gave more money to historically black colleges.
+Because it wasn't you and it wasn't Obama that gave more money to historically black colleges.

 That was Donald Trump.

-It wasn't Obama and Biden that shattered record low unemployment numbers at one record after another for African Americans and Hispanic Americans.
+It wasn't Obama and Biden that shattered record-low unemployment numbers at one record after another for African Americans and Hispanic Americans.

 We've gone through the list many times.